 From business cards and brochures to websites and social media, potential clients will first judge your business based on what they see.
 No matter how top notch your products or services are, your efforts to promote your business could fall flat if you don’t have high quality designs to match.

 Good graphic design brings marketing content to life—and it converts.
 When people hear information, they’re likely to remember only 10% of it three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later, according to Brain Rules author and developmental molecular biologist, Dr. John Medina.

-These three graphic design rules will help you create meaningful designs that balance form with function to achieve your business goals:
+These three graphic design best practices will help you create meaningful designs that balance form with function to achieve your business goals:

 A cluttered design can blur your message.
 Keep graphic designs minimal to ensure that your message is not only in focus, but also powerful and effective.
 Some of the most striking ads are one single sentence or just a couple words long, but they really make an impact.